liatrio/terraform-caf-azure/landing-zones/aks/README.md

 # AKS Landing Zone

-The goal of this landing zone is to create the infrastrusture necessary for hosting containerized applications on Azure Kubernetes Service.
+The goal of this landing zone is to create the infrastructure necessary for hosting containerized applications on Azure Kubernetes Service.

 The AKS landing zone is split into two stages: core and applications.